google/fuzzbench/docs/faq.md

 We welcome recommendations on adding a new benchmark on the FuzzBench platform.
 It should satisfy these criteria:
 * Should be a commonly used OSS project.
-* Should have a non-trivial codebase (Not a hash function for example).
+* Should have a non-trivial codebase (e.g. not a CRC32 implementation).

 Please follow the instructions
 [here]({{ site.baseurl }}/developing-fuzzbench/adding-a-new-benchmark/) to add